AdobeDocs/experience-cloud.en/help/experience-rollouts/concepts/gradual-rollout.md

 ## How it works {#how-it-works}

-Experience Rollouts provides granular targeting rules to increase user exposure step by step.
+Flags provides granular targeting rules to increase user exposure step by step.
 A typical gradual rollout might follow this pattern:

 1. Enable the feature for **1%** of users
 2. Monitor feedback and performance metrics